dsillman2000/dsillman2000.github.io/docs/about.md

 \\
 I attended Purdue University and graduated with a Bachelor's in Data Science and Math in May of 2022.
 I currently work for Intuitive Surgical as a data engineer.
-Some of my passions include writing music, recreational programming, and math.My blog on this website was started to contain the results or notes about personal projects I work on as well as miscellanea about what's currently going on in my life.
+Some of my passions include writing music, recreational programming, and math.
+My blog on this website was started to contain the results or notes about personal projects I work on as well as miscellanea about what's currently going on in my life.
 \\